 - Complete the self-isolation form.

-- If symptoms develop, contact your health care provider.
+- If new or worsening symptoms develop, contact your health care provider.

 Employees and students should self-isolate and complete a self-isolation form if they:

-- Have recently returned to the US after traveling abroad
+- Have recently returned to the United States after traveling abroad; or

-Those who have recently traveled within the US should decide whether they need to self-isolate based on state and local travel restrictions and the rate of community spread to which they have been exposed.
+Those who have recently traveled within the United States should decide whether they need to self-isolate based on state and local travel restrictions and the rate of community spread to which they have been exposed.
 Up-to-date information and travel guidance are available from state and local health departments.

-All self-isolating faculty, staff, and students should immediately complete a self-isolation form.
+All self-isolating faculty, staff, and students should promptly and accurately complete a self-isolation form.
 The form gives university staff the information they need to respond appropriately.

 If symptoms develop

-Anyone who develops symptoms of COVID-19 during their time in self-isolation should contact their health care provider or, if needed, their local emergency room.
+If you are self-isolating as a precaution and develop symptoms, contact your health care provider or, if needed, your local emergency room.
 It is important to call ahead before going to a health care provider or ER.